-If you were injured contact a member of the Oregon Assn for Justice--they give free...Read more »
+If you were injured contact a member of the Oregon Assn for Justice--they give...Read more »

 Hello..
 I am writing someone in reguards of a hair product... couple weeks ago, my cousin wanted to change her hair.. so we went to Fred Meyers and bought a $10 dollar Splat box... when it was done.. it turned out perfect.. just a few days later... my cousin is repeatedly losing hair.. and...
 Read more »

 Attorneys bring lawsuits but experts are required to establish that someone was negligent.
 An attorney can't do that.
-So you have to find someone knowledgeable about hair products and their use that can examine your cousins hair and explain to you why the use of this product caused your cousin to...Read more »
+So you have to find someone knowledgeable about hair products and their use that can examine your cousins hair and explain to you why the use of this product caused your...Read more »

 You could ask your homeowners.
 Overhanging branches are a form of trespass.
 Roots it's not so clear.
 If they are held to be trespassing and lift the pavement the answer would be yes.
 However it's possible that from some readings the law would be no.

 The can was placed back inward the driveway and broke the drivers side mirror while reversing, barely clipped it.
-Photos indicate the can was on "personal property" says the garbage company so they won't take any responsibility and now I have $600 of damages/wage loss due to the employee not doing...
+Photos indicate the can was on "personal property" says the garbage company so they won't take any responsibility and now I have $600 of damages/wage loss due to the...
 Read more »

 Their duty is to empty cans (I'm assuming this is municipal).
 They are never under a duty to place them a particular location.Bigger issue is it was a stationary object.
-The general rule is the vehicle in motion has the duty to look for stationary objects, vehicles even if they aren't where they...Read more »
+The general rule is the vehicle in motion has the duty to look for stationary objects, vehicles even if they aren't...Read more »

 I am sorry to hear about your loss.
 Your questions depends on the Release of claims your father signed.
 It is possible he released any and all claims that could be brought by his heirs on his behalf.
 This, however, does not mean that you are forever barred.
 It just depends on the Release...Read more »